HTTPArchive/almanac.httparchive.org/src/content/en/2019/performance.md

   <figcaption>Figure 16.
 Distribution of websites labeled as having fast, moderate, or slow FID, broken down by device type.</figcaption>
 </figure>

-When we apply the PSI labelling to desktop and phone experiences, the distinction becomes crystal clear.
+When we apply the PSI labeling to desktop and phone experiences, the distinction becomes crystal clear.
 82% of websites' FID experienced by desktop users are fast compared to 5% slow.
 For mobile experiences, 26% of websites are fast while 22% are slow.
 Form factor plays a major role in the performance of interactivity metrics like FID.

 #### FID by effective connection type